sumpfork/dominiontabs/README.md

 ## Developing

-Install requirements via `pip install -r requirements.txt`.
-Then, run `pre-commit install`.
-You can use `pip install -e .[dev]` to install the `dominion_dividers` script so that it calls your checked out code, enabling you to run edited code without having to perform an install every time.
-This also installs needed dev dependencies, or if you want the pinned versions use `pip install -r dev-requirements.txt` instead.
+Install [`uv`](https://docs.astral.sh/uv/getting-started/installation/) and run `uv sync --extra dev`.
+Then, run `uv run pre-commit install`.
+The editable project install and dev dependencies are managed through `.venv`, so commands like `uv run dominion_dividers`, `uv run pytest`, and `uv run python -m build` all use your checked out code without needing a separate `pip install -e`.

 Feel free to comment on boardgamegeek at <https://boardgamegeek.com/thread/926575/web-page-generate-tabbed-dividers> or file issues on github (<https://github.com/sumpfork/dominiontabs/issues>).

-Tests can be run (and their dependencies installed) via `pip install .[dev]` and then `doit test`.
+Tests can be run via `uv run doit test`.
 They will also run if/when you push a branch or make a PR.

 ## Image Sources